aschuhardt/Loxy/README.md

 # Loxy
 *L(unar) (Pr)oxy*

-A HTTP proxy frontent for the gemini protocol.
+A HTTP proxy frontend for the gemini protocol.

 ## Overview
 Loxy serves a website that proxies incoming requests to a preconfigured gemini capsule.
 Gemtext is transformed into HTML.